First-Time-in-College Students Steps to Enroll

 Register for classes.

-You will register for classes during New Student Orientation and Registration.
+You will register for classes during your Registration Lab.

 Pay for your classes or defer your fees.